BerhardPaw/BeatBuddyBass/README.md

 The input files are standard midi files that are marked up in a sequencer.

-Currently this has only been testing on Cubase 8 midi files where each sections to be extracted are indicated using a named start midi-marker and an end marker!
+Currently this has only been tested on a few Cubase 8 midi files where each sections to be extracted are indicated using a named start midi-marker and an end marker!

 Cubase saves these markers in a separate marker track called "Markers" and this program extracts parts of the midi file based on these markers: